 Tolmin Gorge in Triglav National Park in Sloveni gets really different ratings in the reviews on Google Maps.
 From “beautiful” to “totally overrated” everything is there.
 This almost scared us off, but thank God we visited the Tolmin Gorge anyway.
 It is the only gorge near the famous Soča River and the only one in the Triglav National Park besides the Vintgar Gorge.

 The nature and landscape at the Tolmin Gorge are really beautiful and the water of the Zadlaščica River shimmers in the most beautiful shades of blue as it rushes past you.
-We will tell you now what you can experience in the Tolmin Gorge, where you can park and what else you should pay attention to.
+We will tell you now what you can experience when visiting Tolmin Gorge, where you can park and what else you should pay attention to.

 The Tolmin Gorge Slovenia